1. The Vardhana dynasty is also called the ____________.

 Explanation: The Narmada remained a boundary between north and south.

-96. Harsha’s quinquennial assemblies highlight:
+96. Harsha’s quinquennial assemblies highlight____________.

 A) Centralized taxation